grbeno/grbeno.github.io/pages/threading.md

 ## Fetching Data Using Threading

-### The use case
+### About the use case

 We need to retrieve data using yfinance, but the response time is usually slow.
 Using a simple loop to fetch information for a large number of tickers doesn’t seem very efficient.
+A faster approach is needed here, and the threading technique could be a solution.
+Consider this if the order of the queried symbols does not matter.

+First, we check how looping through the data works.

-### Using a loop
+### 1. Using a loop

 Looping is a basic solution that works in some cases.
 The snippet below shows how long the server takes to respond when a loop is applied.